-A domain functions like an address for your website—the domain name is what people type into the address bar when they go to a specific website.
-These websites live on servers, which are usually owned and managed by web hosting services.
+A domain functions like an address for your website—the domain name is what people type into the address bar when they want to reach a specific site.
+These sites live on servers, which are usually owned and managed by web hosting services.
+Your domain connects to that server via DNS so browsers know where to load your pages.

-A parked domain is a domain that’s been registered but isn’t actually in use.
-Usually, when you buy a new domain, it will automatically be parked until you associate it with a website.
-Similarly, if you take your website down, your domain will be parked.
+A parked domain is a domain that’s been registered but isn’t actively hosting a website.
+When you buy a new domain, most registrars automatically park it on a basic landing page until you point it to a site or set up DNS.
+Likewise, if you take your website down, your domain can remain parked until you relaunch or redirect it.

 So why exactly would you want to park a domain?